-Part of the Water Resources Group under the Environment team at WSP Opus for the last couple of years, India has been hard at work on a range of different projects, thanks to the breadth of environmental services that WSP Opus offer.
-While she’d never considered researching drinking water quality prior to starting at WSP Opus, she’s now found her niche.
+Part of the Water Resources Group under the Environment team at WSP for the last couple of years, India has been hard at work on a range of different projects, thanks to the breadth of environmental services that WSP offer.
+While she’d never considered researching drinking water quality prior to starting at WSP, she’s now found her niche.

 Working towards ensuring everyone has access to safe drinking water, India loves knowing she is contributing to society in such a major way.

 “I never could have imagined some of the projects I would get to work on, and that I’d be so confident in the work that I do”